Speaker Submission Deadlines

-This track is covering topics from end user support to managing IT services.
+This track covers topics from end user support to managing IT services.
 Share how your IT teams collaborate, operate, and deliver solutions fast in a service-first world.

 This track is all about how to run Atlassian in larger organizations and at scale.
 Share how you and your team set up Atlassian for high availability, scalability, and performance.